-None of SCLP or its associates or affiliates has been indebted to the Corporation or its subsidiaries since January 1, 2017.
+None of SCLP or its associates or affiliates has been indebted to the Corporation or its subsidiaries since January 1, 2018.

-Aside from the transactions described in this Circular, none of SCLP or its associates or affiliates has transacted with the Corporation or its subsidiaries at any time since January 1, 2017.
+Aside from the transactions described in this Circular, none of SCLP or its associates or affiliates has had any significant transactions with the Corporation or its subsidiaries at any time since January 1, 2018.